Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

-To illustrate the difference between the SHM and the more realistic Eddington-like models, we also include in each panel of Fig.~\ref{fig:fu_boosted} the MB distribution in the stellar frame used in most capture studies, with $v_0 = 220\, \rm km\, s^{-1}$, given in Eq.~\eqref{eq:fu_shm}.
-The systematic uncertainty from the unknown anisotropy is illustrated by the 68\% and 95\% credible regions shown in each panel as dark and light shaded bands, respectively.\footnote{The 68\% and 95\% uncertainty bands are wider for $\gamma = 0.25$ in the inner region again because of the underlying effective DM profile involved.} Quantitatively, for capture-related observables, which in most cases probe the low-velocity tail of the speed DF, Fig.~\ref{fig:fu_boosted} shows that while the speed DF for the SHM lies within the 68\% credible region for the anisotropic distributions at 8~kpc, it underestimates the self-consistent results by a factor $\sim 10$ at 100~pc and 5~pc as evidenced by the values of the speed DFs at $50\, \rm km\,s^{-1}$, representative of the low-velocity tail.
+To illustrate the difference between the MB models and the more realistic Eddington-like ones, we also include in each panel of Fig.~\ref{fig:fu_boosted} MB distributions in the stellar frame (given in Eq.~\eqref{eq:fu_mb}) with $v_0 = 220\, \rm km\, s^{-1}$, $v_0 = v_{\rm c}(r)$, and $v_0 = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$.
+The systematic uncertainty from the unknown anisotropy is illustrated by the 68\% and 95\% credible regions shown in each panel as dark and light shaded bands, respectively.\footnote{The 68\% and 95\% uncertainty bands are wider for $\gamma = 0.25$ in the inner region again because of the underlying effective DM profile involved.} Quantitatively, for capture-related observables, which in most cases probe the low-velocity tail of the speed DF, Fig.~\ref{fig:fu_boosted} shows that while at 8~kpc and for low speeds the speed DF for the SHM lies within the 68\% credible region of the anisotropic distributions, it underestimates the self-consistent results by a factor $\sim 10$ at 100~pc and 5~pc as evidenced by the values of the speed DFs at $50\, \rm km\,s^{-1}$, representative of the low-velocity tail.
 This translates into similar discrepancies in the capture rate, as discussed in Sec.~\ref{ssec:capture_sun_like}.
-This illustrates how modeling carefully the PSDF of DM particles becomes more and more important when moving towards the Galactic center, and how the extension of the Eddington inversion method to a DM halo with non-zero velocity anisotropy allows us to quantify the systematic uncertainty on the speed distribution, and subsequently the capture rate, in a self-consistent way.